Depot Harbour: Formation and rise

 In 1891, the Ottawa, Arnprior and Renfrew Railway and the Ottawa and Parry Sound Railway, two lines controlled by John Rudolphus Booth, amalgamated to form the Ottawa, Arnprior and Parry Sound Railway with authority to execute a further amalgamation with the Parry Sound Colonization Railway.
 The PSCR was acquired in 1893, forming a railway that would run from Georgian Bay through southern Algonquin Park to Ottawa.

 When the PSCR was taken over by Booth, the original intention was to have its terminus at Parry Sound.
 However, the high prices demanded by local landowners prompted him in 1895 to choose a location on nearby Parry Island, 6 mile away.
 Early that year, Booth's surveyors trespassed on the Indian reserve to run lines from Rose Point Narrows to the site.
-Taking advantage of a provision of the Indian Act that allowed native-owned land to be expropriated for use as a railway, he pressured the Anishinaabe reserve to sell 314 acre to the railway.
+Taking advantage of a provision of the Indian Act that allowed native-owned land to be expropriated for use as a railway, he negotiated with the Anishinaabe reserve to sell 314 acre to the railway.
 A further 111 acre was acquired by expropriation in 1899.

 When completed, Depot Harbour became one of the most prominent ports on the Great Lakes, rivalling Collingwood, Midland and Owen Sound.
-It was the shortest route for shipping grain to the Atlantic, with trains arriving and departing every twenty minutes, and was known as the best natural harbour on the Great Lakes.
+The Canada Atlantic Railway was the shortest and quickest route for shipping grain to the Atlantic, with trains arriving and departing every twenty minutes, and was known as the best natural harbour on the Great Lakes.

 Booth built a town site with 110 houses, along with two large grain elevators, docks, a railway station, a hotel and shops.
 The town's population reached 1,600 permanent residents in 1926.
 There may have been as many as 3,000 inhabitants in the summers.